saiprateek/dead-letter-rabbitmq/README.md

 When failure happens and message routed to dead letter queue, the Message header map key xdeath contains sufficient information about message failure like :

-queue - the name of the queue the message was in before it was dead-lettered, reason - reason of rejection or failure time - the date and time the message was dead lettered as a 64-bit AMQP format timestamp, exchange - the exchange the message was published to (note that this will be a dead letter exchange if the message is dead lettered multiple times),
+queue - the name of the queue the message was in before it was dead-lettered,<br>
+reason - reason of rejection or failure time - the date and time the message was dead lettered as a 64-bit AMQP format timestamp, exchange - the exchange the message was published to (note that this will be a dead letter exchange if the message is dead lettered multiple times),